Clare Polkinghorne: Retirement

 Polkinghorne announced her retirement from international football on 2 October 2024, effective in December, after the Matildas play Brazil in her hometown of Brisbane.
 She will continue her club career at Kristianstads, at the same time working towards attaining a coaching licence.

 Polkinghorne played her second last game for the Matildas in a friendly against Brazil at Lang Park in Brisbane on 28 November 2024, which they lost 3–1 (the goal scored by Caitlin Foord).
 Polkinghorne's last game for Australia occurred on 7 December, in a 6–0 win against Chinese Taipei held in Geelong.
 At this date, she is Australia's most capped footballer, with 169 appearances during her career.
 In the next month she was awarded the Medal of the Order of Australia in the Australia Day Honours for "service to football".

 Personal life

 Polkinghorne is in a lesbian relationship with Swedish Hyrox coach Louise Persson.
 On 29 September 2025, Polkinghorne and Persson announced that they were expecting their first child.

+Clare Polkinghorne Medal

+On 23 December 2025, the A-League broadcast partner Network 10 announced that they would launch the Clare Polkinghorne Medal, the first of which to be awarded at the 2026 A-League Women Grand Final.
+The award mirrors the existing Alex Tobin Medal, where the winners are selected by the league's broadcaster.
+Points are awarded after each regular season game, with the best player on the pitch given three points, the second-best awarded two points, and third-best one point.
+At the end of the season, the points are tallied and the player with the most points overall is awarded the Clare Polkinghorne Medal.
+The winner receives a cash prize, and also nominates a junior club to also receive prizes from the league sponsors.